JOIN THE IKUS TEAM

 Organizations may utilize their own staff with the facility of partner with IKUS to provide high-quality program options.

 For additional information regarding partner and rental opportunities, contact firstname.lastname@example.org

 Thanks to our generous supporters, the Kate Pew Wolters Center now provides recreational, therapeutic, social, educational, performing arts, and vocational programs for over 3,000 individuals with disabilities and other community members throughout the year.
 This 18,000 sq. ft., LEED certified, state-of-the-art life skills and activity facility features a full-size regulation gymnasium, life skills training center, café, performing arts stage, and therapeutic sensory room.
 The Kate Pew Wolters Center will allow for increased organizational capacity for IKUS programs, as well as increased partnerships with many nonprofit organizations in our community.

-ANNUAL SPRING CELEBRATION
+ANNUAL SPRING FUNDRAISER

 May 18, 2017

 Reds, Whites & Brews is an annual event that raises funds for Indian Trails Camp’s camper scholarship fund.
 This fund helps us provide another best day to all who come to us, regardless of their financial ability.
 Included in the evening are wine and microbrew tasting, live music, hors d’oeuvres, and a live auction.